Anna Aleeva-Stecker

-Anna Sergeevna Aleeva-Steker (real name - Alekseeva, married - Steker) (November 15, 1866, Moscow - May 1, 1936, Moscow) - Russian actress.
+Anna Sergeevna Aleeva-Steker (real name – Alekseeva, married – Steker) (November 15, 1866, Moscow – May 1, 1936, Moscow) – Russian Actor.
 Sister of K. S. Stanislavsky.

 Early life

 She was a student and partner of K. S. Stanislavsky in the Alekseevsky circle and the Society of Art and Literature.

 Career

 From 1899 to 1903 she played in the troupe of the Moscow Art Theatre.
 She performed under the pseudonym Aleeva-Steker.

 She played on the stage of the Moscow Art Theatre: